Best E&O Insurance Policies: Key Takeaways

 Assess Your Errors and Omissions Claim Risks

-Document which services create the most exposure to E&O claims, like giving investment advice or designing building systems.
-Identify your highest-value clients and most complex engagements where mistakes could be costly.
-Review any past incidents, like missed deadlines or client complaints, that could have led to claims.
+Look at the services that create the most exposure to E&O claims, such as giving investment advice or designing building systems.
+Review your highest-value clients and the projects where even small mistakes could lead to expensive problems.

 2. 2